trung/daml/docs/source/daml-integration-kit/index.rst

 ======================

 We explain how to implement a DAML ledger backed by a specific ledger `X`.
-This can be a proper distributed ledger or also just a database.
+The backing ledger can be a proper distributed ledger or also just a database.
 The goal of this implementation is to allow multiple DAML applications, which are potentially run by different entities, to execute multi-party workflows using the ledger `X`.
 We illustrate this in the following diagram.